sorjjoon/ot-harjoitustyo/documentation/architecture.md

 Reader provides the static method
   * readFile(File file) : ArrayList<Fight>

-Which is responsible for reading a given log file (Reader also contain statics methods for determining the name of a file from it's absolute path, and a date from the name of a log.
-As logs have default names which contain the date)
+Which is responsible for reading a given log file

 The class Stats contains numerous static methods for calculating different metrics about a specfic fight, such as
   * getAllDamageByOwner(Fight fight) : int